The cure & the controversy

 Some companies that distribute essential oils have gone so far as to claim the oils can help cure cancer.

-The popularity of essential oils for medicinal purposes continues to rise.
+The popularity of essential oils for medicinal purposes is rising.
 For some, the oils have become a lifestyle.

-Shelley Chamzuk and Sherilyn McCallum are leaders of Young Living Momma Independent Distributor, a group of mothers who sell essential oils and organize meet-ups to talk about new products and invite special guests to share their personal experience using oils.
+Chamzuk and Sherilyn McCallum are leaders of Young Living Momma Independent Distributor, a group of mothers who sell essential oils and organize meet-ups to talk about new products and invite special guests to share their personal experience using them.

 Later, when Chamzuk found herself dealing with more severe health concerns, she continued to rely on essential oils to help, along with Western medicine.